“I am pulling my son out of second grade tomorrow, and I don’t know where to start.”

 Yeah, I know that fear is probably rattling around in the back of your head.
 You are dedicated to doing what is best for your child, but you secretly wonder if you will be able to stand to be around them all day.

-I know it is there, because you know the number one thing people tell me when they find out I homeschool?
+I know the question is there, because you know the number one thing people tell me when they find out I homeschool?
 All together now homeschool moms: “I could never stand being around my kids all day.”

 We are human — fallen and in need of grace.
 So yeah, it’s going to happen.
 But let me let you in a little secret — the kid you homeschool will be totally different from the kid you deal with during the homework hour(s) each night.